Graduate Programs

 Ph.D. and M.A.
 Fellowships

 The Institute seeks to establish a thriving community of graduate researchers in history and political science whose work transcends disciplinary boundaries in advancing the study of political thought, history, and institutions in the U.S. and throughout the Atlantic World.
-To support this endeavor, we offer graduate fellowships for incoming M.A. and Ph.D. candidates, as well as current doctoral students in the MU Departments of History and Political Science.
+To support this endeavor, we offer a wide range of fellowships for incoming M.A. and Ph.D. candidates, as well as current doctoral students in the MU Departments of History and Political Science, that provide time for research, give students experience with academic programming, and help them gain teaching experience both in the college classroom and in summer enrichment programs for high-achieving high school students.

 Research & Travel Grants